Saturday, August 17, 2024

 Ejecting to the surface, Skid reports what he has seen, and all involved are satisfied.
 However, Sandy is unhappy that Skid is taking such risks and lets his feelings be known.
 Skid shrugs it off, telling Sandy that he sees it as a good omen - after all, did he not pay attention to the name of the sunken ship?
 It was Neuvo Campeon, which translates to "New Champion"

 great opening story and some interesting vehicles initially piqued my interest in this story.
 It was a shame then that there was no other great dramatic hook within, and I walked away from it feeling fairly ambivalent.
 We saw Skid test driving an experimental car just three weeks ago as he raced a driverless car, and although this case was quite different, the story still had the same feel.
 There was no high-stakes sporting drama, and it all felt like a gentle ride.
-I was taken by the car that Skid was driving, and could not help but notice the comparison to the underwater car driven in the Bond film The Spy Who Loved Me (1977).
+I was taken by the car that Skid was driving and could not help but notice the comparison to the underwater car driven in the Bond film The Spy Who Loved Me (1977).
 Interesting that this predated that film by two years, and although Skid Solo is no Bond, it was still a cool moment to see him driving under the sea.
 Although the story alluded to the season finale next week, it distracts from the championship, and I would have preferred something around the track to hype up the final race of the season.
 I guess it's down to personal taste, and as enjoyable as this looked on the page, it never rose above mid-level in my eyes.

 Rating: 6/10